-TEULADA is located 22 kms. from Dénia.
+Teulada is located 22 kms. from Dénia.

 After visiting the most interesting sights in Teulada and Moraira, now let ́s set out to discover Benissa.
 To get to Benissa.
-Follow the signs towards Calpe for about 5 kms. until you reach the crossroads signposted for Benissa on the right.
+Follow the signs towards Calpe for about 5 kms until you reach the crossroads signposted for Benissa on the right.

-Past the Guildhall (La Lonja) you enter a tiny street called Calle del Angel leading to Calle dels Desamparats.
+Past the Consell Hall you enter a tiny street called Calle del Angel leading to Calle dels Desamparats.
 This street is really worth visiting as here you see the noblemen ́s houses of the past.
 At the end of the Calle dels Desamparats, turn left to “El Casal dels Joves” (Youth Centre) with its interesting exterior design.
 Then continue until you rejoin the C/Puríssima.
-You will then come to la Iglesia de la Puríssima Xiqueta, built in the neo-Gothic style.
+Yo u will then come to la Iglesia de la Puríssima Xiqueta, built in the neo-Gothic style.
 This church of exceptional proportions is located right in the centre of the old town.
 It is known hereabouts as the “Cathedral of the Marina” for obvious reasons.
 Inside at the altar you will find the enthroned image of the Puríssima Xiqueta, patroness of Benissa; she is taken out in procession every 4th Sunday in the month of April, during the celebrations of the town fiestas.

 From here, stroll slowly down the streets and in 10 minutes you will come to the Franciscan Convent, dating from the 17th century.
-The façade is that of a fortified buiilding, but inside the cloister there is an atmosphere of intimacy and serenity.
+The façade is that of a fortified building, but inside the cloister there is an atmosphere of intimacy and serenity.
 Beside the Cloisters is the church itself containing a magnificent 18th century altarpiece and an excellent wood sculpture of Saint Antony of Padua.

 Leaving Benissa, head towards Gata de Gorgos, well known for its local wickerwork crafts.
 (Take the N-332 towards Valencia).

 Right in the town centre is the Parish Church dedicated to Saint Michael the Archangel built in the 17th century.
 From here you can start your walk around the old town, which still retains its traditional village atmosphere.
-You could also take a walk along the left bank of the Gorgos River, in the riverside gardens of la Font del Ríu y l’Arrabal, observing the many different sculptures placed along the way, forming a veritable Open Air Art Museum.
+You could also take a walk along the left bank of the Gorgos River, in the riverside gardens of la Font del Ríu i l’Arrabal, observing the many different sculptures placed along the way, forming a veritable Open Air Art Museum.

 Around the town you will find some of the most important landmarks of the region, such as the municipal open-air laundry known nowadays as la Rana, located on the Xàbia road and currently in disuse, although now restored and acting as a social meeting point for the townspeople who sit beneath the shade of the hundred-year-old tree there.
 In the heart of the old town, on the les Alcolaes road, you will come across another unspoilt natural space, known as la Font de la Mata.
 And nearby there are other areas perfect for hiking, such as la Font d’Aixa, situated in Pedreguer municipal district.

 Around Gata the main agriculture is fruit growing, with almond and olive groves, and many vineyards.
 The Moscatel grape is cultivated here, from which the sweet liqueur wine known as Mistela is made.
 This is the perfect drink to accompany the many delicious sweetmeats of the region, such as the local almond cake, the pumpkin cakes, the almond and raisin biscuits, etc.